leoniehodel/deepCattleCounts_analysis/README.md

-## Overview
+## Summary:
-This code produces the regression analysis for Hodel,2024
+This repository contains code for conducting regression analysis as per Hodel et al. (2024).

-### Instructions for replication
+### Replication Instructions:

-Run code/regression_analysis.R. # Results files will be output to /results.
+Execute code/regression_analysis.R for regression analysis.
+Results will be generated in /results.

-Run figures/coef_plot.R. # Results files will be output to /figures
+Run figures/coef_plot.R for generating coefficient plots.
+Output files will be saved in /figures.